ti-oluwa/traffik/README.md

 **Cons:**

 - Not suitable for multi-process/distributed systems
-- Data lost on restart (even with persistent=True)
+- Data is lost on restart (even with persistent=True)

 ### Redis Backend